Between the Fourths, Part 3: Valley Forge to Monmouth Courthouse

 Tuesday, December 5, 2023

-6:00 PM: Meet at the Holiday Inn Express Scudders Mill Road, Plainsboro, New Jersey, to greet all the members of the program as well as pick up your nametags and handout packets.
+6:00 PM: Meet at the Holiday Inn Express Scudders Mill Road, Plainsboro, NJ to greet all the members of the program as well as pick up your nametags and handout packets.
 Gary Ecelbarger will present an introduction to the events leading to the winter of 1777-1778 and follow up with an overview of the program, including a Q & A session.
-Dinner and hotel are on your own.

 Wednesday, December 6, 2023